Want to take classes?

 MEDICAL TERMINOLOGY I

 Examines the pronunciation, spelling, origin, meaning, and usage of scientific terms employed by health care professionals.
 Emphasizes human anatomical terminology.
 Intended for students preparing for careers in the health professions.
-Section with Low-cost Course Materials
+Section with No-cost Course Materials

 Instructor: Shoemaker, Jeretta